GTNewHorizons/GT5-Unofficial/README.md

 ## Issues

 Please report any issues you to find to the main GTNH issue tracker.
 Include as much information as possible including as version and steps to reproduce.

 ## Contribution

 Please do!
-However, please take a note of [current issues](https://github.com/GTNewHorizons/GT-New-Horizons-Modpack/issues) and what is currently being worked on.
+However, please take a note of
+[current issues](https://github.com/GTNewHorizons/GT-New-Horizons-Modpack/issues) and what is currently being worked on.

+It is suggested to run `./gradlew build` inside your cloned repository before importing it to your IDE.
+This will reduce the chance of strange errors.

 ## Attribution

 Some textures/ideas have been taken from future versions of GT and texture pack authors for GTNH.
 Credit goes to Jimbno for the UU-Tex texture pack and its contributions to the base pack here: https://github.com/Jimbno/UU-Tex.

 ## License